Skip to main content

 }

-The above code is very straight forward.
-We start the proofs from 0, and if we find a number, that, when hashed starts with abcd we return the number.
-That number is also going to be added to the newly forged block.
+We start proofs from 0.
+When we find a number that, when hashed, starts with abcd, we return it.
+That number gets bolted onto the newly forged block.

 Proof of Work

-The PoW always creates a cryptographic value - how they are built are beyond the scope of this article - but suffice to say that the same input yields the same output.
-In our case above we need to go through some iterations taking the last proof value appended with an increasing number to make sure that when the first four values of the appended string start with abcd.
-This will cause, at all times, a different proof number.
+The PoW always creates a cryptographic value.
+How they’re constructed is outside the scope here, but the same input yields the same output.
+In our case, we iterate through values, appending the last proof with an increasing number, checking whether the first four characters of the hash equal abcd.
+This produces a different proof number every time.

 The PoW implementation could be something different as well - for example, take a hash of a word.
 Keep appending numbers after the word and if the hash of the word plus the attached numbers’ first four letters equal to 0000 we have a “proof”.